apermo/apermo-adminbar/README.md

 ## Description ##

 This plugin enhances the AdminBar and adds links to development, staging and live version of your website, furthermore it allows you to choose a color scheme of your AdminBar for all users on a website, including the frontend.
-Since 0.9.9 it also gives you the option to take controll over the robots.txt visibility settings.
+You also have to option to control the robots.txt visibility settings, in the newest version you get a watermark for posts that are in draft or scheduled, and a keyboard shortcut to hide the adminbar.

 If you want to participate in the development [head over to GitHub](https://github.com/apermo/apermo-adminbar)!